teddycool/NetflixBridge/README.md

 The purpose is to act as a bridge between wireless and wired lan to connect a blueray-player only capble of wired lan to our wireless home-lan without using a very long cable.

 Leds are used for displaying operation mode and the button for a reset/restart.
-The pins used is defined in NetflixBrideConfig.py
+The pins used are defined in NetflixBrideConfig.py

 Indicators: